Ps4lmmy/Cyber-Security-Automation-Project-2/README.md

-# Cyber-Security-Automation-Project-2

-# Automating Email Threat Analysis & SIEM Integration
+# Cyber-Security-Automation-Project-2: Real Time Email Analysis & SIEM Integration

 ## Overview
 This project implements a **cybersecurity automation workflow** that continuously monitors, analyzes, and responds to email-based threats by integrating with threat intelligence platforms and security monitoring systems.
 Since **email remains the primary attack vector** for cyber threats, this solution provides critical defense capabilities through automated detection and SIEM integration.